-The leading European consulting, planning and project management enterprise, Drees & Sommer has supported private and public clients and investors for 50 years in all aspects of real estate and infrastructure – both analog and digital.
+The leading European consulting, planning and project management enterprise, Drees & Sommer has supported private and public clients and investors for over 50 years in all aspects of real estate and infrastructure – both analog and digital.
 Through future-oriented consulting, the enterprise can offer solutions for successful buildings, high-return portfolios, powerful infrastructure and livable cities.
-The company’s 3,820 employees in 46 locations around the world work in interdisciplinary teams to provide support for clients from a wide variety of sectors.
+The company’s 5,100 employees in 59 locations around the world work in interdisciplinary teams to provide support for clients from a wide variety of sectors.
 All the services provided by the partner-run company take into consideration both economic and ecological concerns.
 Drees & Sommer calls this holistic approach ‘the blue way’.

 "the blue way"

 ‘the blue way’ is the approach that Drees & Sommer takes to all services.
 Combining economy and ecology and thus reducing investment and operating costs while enhancing functionality and process quality – as well as taking design, health, well-being and user-friendliness into account – are the goals for all projects.
 Only in this way can value-add be secured for the principal over the entire life cycle of the property.

 The Drees & Sommer Group is characterized by a flexible, decentralized company structure and a corporate philosophy that puts people first.
 For over four decades the company has developed and pioneered innovations in every phase of its history.